wozorio/howtos/docker-create-custom-image-with-dockerfile.md

-# Create a custom Docker image using a Dockerfile
+# Docker - Create a custom Docker image using a Dockerfile

 1. Create a file called Dockerfile with the desired config
     ```dockerfile